Manisha5918/Machine-Failure-Prediction-Using-Machine-Learning/README.md

-# AI Predictive Maintenance System using ml
+# Machine Failure Prediction System using Machine Learning

-An Machine Learning based Predictive Maintenance application that predicts industrial machine failures using sensor data.
+A Machine Learning based Predictive Maintenance application that predicts industrial machine failures using machine sensor parameters.

-The system analyzes machine operating conditions, predicts failure risks using a trained ML model, and provides real-time machine health monitoring through a React dashboard.
+The system learns failure patterns from the AI4I 2020 Predictive Maintenance dataset and predicts machine health for new user-provided sensor values through a React dashboard connected with a FastAPI ML backend.
 ---

 ##  Project Overview